spec-first/connexion/docs/quickstart.rst

     # assuming your application is defined as ``app`` in ``run.py``
     $ uvicorn run:app

-Or with gunicorn (which is recommended in production).
+Or with Gunicorn (which is recommended in production).

 .. code-block:: bash